Responsible Whale Watching

 By law, all commercial operators who wish to take their passengers to view or swim with marine mammals must have a permit issued by the Department of Conservation.
-We have a permit enabling us to carry out whale and dolphin watching and encourage all persons who are looking to go whale (or dolphin) watching, to check that the tour operator has this permit.
+We have a permit enabling us to carry out whale and dolphin watching and encourage anyone planning to go whale or dolphin watching, to check that the tour operator has this permit.

 New Zealand Marine Mammal Rules

 The Department of Conservation (DOC) is responsible for the management of marine mammals in New Zealand.
 They are guided by the Marine Mammal Protection Act 1978 which declares that it is an offence to harass, disturb, injure or kill a marine mammal.

 In addition to the Act, the Marine Mammal Protection Regulations 1992 states how everyone should behave around marine mammals whether that be on land, from the air or at sea.
 As a responsible commercial operator, we strive to demonstrate these rules during our safaris.